 What Can a Premarital Agreement Cover in Illinois?

-The statute limits what can be included in these agreements.
+The Illinois Uniform Premarital Agreement Act limits what can be included in these agreements.
 The prospective spouses are allowed to contract with regards to:

 - The rights and obligations of each of the parties in any of the property of either or both of them;